Amran-Lab/SFIA2/README.md

 ![GitHub Logo](https://github.com/Amran-Lab/RDME/blob/master/Diagram1.png?raw=true)

 Program will be coded in vscode using python-flask and version controlled on GitHub.
 You can build with jenkins with the latest version.
 This will be ran on a GCP Virtual Machine which will be connected to a GCP MYSQL database.
 There are 4 services which are in a network.
-Service 1 gets card info from service 2 and service 4 gets player choice and new card info from service 1 and sends back information to service 1 depending on the choice and outcome the message will be altered by service 3.
+Service 1 gets card info from service 2 and service 4 gets player choice and new card info from service 1 and service 2 and then sends back information to service 1, depending on the choice and outcome the message will be altered by service 3.

 ### NGINX